 Potassium: benefits, dosage, contraindications

-Potassium is a mineral salt that, together with sodium, plays a role in maintaining acidity (pH) and fluid balance within cells.
-The total body potassium content is about 50 mEq/kg and is distributed asymmetrically throughout the body.
-About 98% of potassium is intracellular, with 75% in muscle.
-Only 2% is extracellular, and of this extracellular compartment, about 0.4% of the body's total potassium is measurable in plasma.
-This minute fraction of total body potassium is maintained within a rather narrow serum concentration of 3.5 to 5.0 mmol/L. Long-term maintenance of potassium homeostasis is achieved by alterations in renal excretion of potassium in response to intake variations.
-Potassium helps maintain blood pressure.
-It is involved in nerve impulse transmission and muscle contractions, including heart muscle.
-It also contributes to the normal functioning of the nervous system and numerous chemical reactions in metabolism.
-Potassium is found in significant amounts in all fruits and vegetables such as potatoes, dry beans, and in fish and seafood.
+Potassium is a mineral salt that, together with sodium, plays a role in maintaining acidity (pH) and the balance of fluids inside cells.
+Total body potassium content is about 50 mEq/kg and is distributed asymmetrically throughout the body.
+About 98% of potassium is intracellular, of which 75% is found in muscle.
+Only 2% is extracellular and of this extracellular component, about 0.4% of total body potassium is measurable in plasma.
+This tiny fraction of total body potassium is maintained within a fairly narrow serum concentration range of 3.5 to 5.0 mmol/L. Long-term maintenance of potassium homeostasis is achieved through alterations in renal potassium excretion in response to changes in intake.
+Potassium contributes to the maintenance of blood pressure.
+It is involved in nerve impulse transmission and muscle contractions, including the cardiac muscle.
+It also plays a role in normal nervous system function and in many of the chemical reactions of metabolism.
+Potassium is present in significant amounts in many fruits and vegetables such as potatoes and dried beans; it is also found in fish and seafood.

 Other name(s)